 Top left artwork: Roy Willingham RE, Volterra Dub, linocut & pochoir, £160 Unframed £220 Framed, see here.

-Bottom right artwork: Carmen Gracia RE, The Wide Universe, 3D etching & collage, £1000 Framed, see here.
+Bottom left artwork: Carmen Gracia RE, The Wide Universe, 3D etching & collage, £1000 Framed, see here.

 Right artwork: Mark Graver ARE, Lotus, pigment print, £985 Framed, see here.

 3. Don’t have the space?
 Consider overlooked areas.

 Don’t be fooled into thinking that you need a vast space to house a gallery wall.
 Gallery walls are in fact ideal for small spaces - just a collection of three or four small-scale pieces can instantly bring a blank wall to life!
 Not to mention that gallery walls can be hung in otherwise overlooked spaces like stairwells and bathrooms, or around door frames, windows and items of furniture.